 THE SMALLPRINT…

-Update: In your email please let us know if you will be attending both workshops on 31 Jan and 7 Feb, and whether you are also free for the evening event on 12 Feb.
+Workshops are on 31 Jan and 7 Feb, and the evening event on 12 Feb.
 We've changed the criteria and although it would be great if all participants came to everything, it's not compulsory!

 Workshops are FREE (small expenses budget available).
 Limited places.